Florida appeals court rules on social media post admissibility

 The judge who wrote the unanimous opinion said that because some information “may be copied and disseminated by another, the expectation that such information is private, in the traditional sense of the word, is not a reasonable one.”
 He noted, “If a photograph is worth a thousand words, there is no better portrayal of what an individual’s life was like than those photographs the individual has chosen to share through social media before the occurrence of an accident causing injury.”

 This decision should put anyone who files a personal injury or product liability lawsuit on notice that anything they have shared via social media, whether Facebook, Instagram, Twitter or other sites, can be used by defendants in any case that they bring against them.
-Florida personal injury attorneys can help advice people on the sharing of personal information online and how it can impact their individual case.
+Florida personal injury lawyers can help advice people on the sharing of personal information online and how it can impact their individual case.

 Source: District Court of Appeal of the State of Florida Fourth District, “Maria F. Leon Nucci and Henry Leaon, her husband, Petitioners, v.
 Target Corporations, American Cleaning Contracting, Inc. and First Choice Building Maintenance, Inc. Respondents.”
 Julie Kay, Jan.
 07, 2015